erilyth/tf-app/README.md

 - Add some colored text to make it easier to know whats going on when the automation scripts are run
 - Support authentication/authorization
-- Add in a cache to the system
+- Add in a server side as well as a client side cache.